UpasnaWadhwa/UCS503P-202627-Contract-Playbook-Comparison/README.md

 ## License

-This project is licensed under the [MIT License](LICENSE) — a permissive, widely-used open-source license that lets others use, modify, and share the code as long as they include the original copyright notice.
-If you'd prefer a different license, replace the `LICENSE` file and update this section accordingly.
+This project is licensed under the [MIT License](LICENSE), a permissive, widely-used open-source license that lets others use, modify, and share the code as long as they include the original copyright notice.

 ---